versia-pub/docs/docs/extensions/reactions.md

 ### Public Reaction Federation

-If a user reacts to a Publication, the user's server **MUST** federate the reaction to all its followers.
+If a user reacts to a [Note](../objects/note), the user's server **MUST** federate the reaction to all its followers.
 This is to ensure that all users see the reaction.

 Note, however, that this does not mean that the reaction will be displayed to users.
-If the Publication that was reacted to is not visible to a user, the reaction **MUST NOT** be displayed to the user, even if the user follows the user that reacted to the Publication.
+If the [Note](../objects/note), that was reacted to is not visible to a user, the reaction **MUST NOT** be displayed to the user, even if the user follows the user that reacted to the [Note](../objects/note),.

 ### Private Reaction Federation

-If a user reacts to a Publication, the user's server **MUST** federate the reaction to the author of the Publication.
-This is to ensure that the author of the Publication sees the reaction.
+If a user reacts to a [Note](../objects/note),, the user's server **MUST** federate the reaction to the author of the [Note](../objects/note),.
+This is to ensure that the author of the [Note](../objects/note), sees the reaction.

 ### Reactions With Custom Emojis